programmarchy/directus-extension-copilot/README.md

 A Directus extension that provides an Insights panel and API endpoint allowing you to chat with your data using OpenAI.

+## Requirements

+- Directus 10.6.0
+- An OpenAI account with access to `gpt-3.5-turbo-0613`

 ## Details

 - This extension allows users to quickly find out useful information about their data using a chat interface.
 For example: